SliceMeNice/off-canvas-service/README.md

 ## Release History

+__2.1.0__

+  * Added skipTransitions parameter to "showView", "replaceCurrentViewWith" and "dismissCurrentView".

 __2.0.0__

   * Renamed "isShowingView" to "isTopmostView", and refactored "isShowingView" to return true, if some view on the stack matches the given identifier.